Mojo-Numerics-and-Algorithms-group/NuMojo/docs/developer-guide/ndarray-basic-structure.md

-# Basic strucure of NDArray
+# Basic structure of NDArray

 > Date: 2026-02-23
 > This also applies to `Matrix` type.